saharsmd/ShearForce/README.md

 You can install Chaste by following the steps mentioned in [Docker Github repo](https://github.com/Chaste/chaste-docker).
 Once the container has launched successfully, you can start building the project as follows:

-First you should clone the repository to the user projects directory.
+First, you should clone the repository to the user projects directory.

     cd projects
 	git clone https://github.com/DBoocock/erk_waves.git